BohemianCodes/100-days-of-code/log.md

 **Today's Progress**: Finished the Tribute Page on freeCodeCamp, and continued with Ray Villalobos' course "Bootstrap 4" on lynda.com

-**Thoughts** Bootstrap is cool and fun.
+**Thoughts**: Bootstrap is cool and fun.
 But I do have to keep notebook and pen closeby while learning all the bootrap css classes.

 **Links**
 1. https://codepen.io/BohemianCodes/full/eWLRKG/